Error estimation of different schemes to measure spin-squeezing inequalities: Introduction

 The advantage of spin-squeezed states in metrology is due to quantum-mechanical correlations between the particles \cite{Kitagawa1993}.
 A connection to entanglement was first shown in Ref.\,\cite{Soerensen2001}.
 All states that are not entangled fulfill the inequality

 Thus, a violation implies that the state is entangled.
 After the formulation of the first spin-squeezing inequality, many other criteria have been found \cite{Toth2004, Korbicz2005, Toth2007b, Toth2007, Toth2009}.
-Moreover, these criteria have been readily applied in experiments \cite{Soerensen2001, Julsgaard2001, Esteve2008, Fadel2021, Dellantonio2017}.
+For large systems quantum state tomography quickly becomes infeasible \cite{Anshu2023}.
+Spin-squeezing inequalities, however, have the advantage that they also can be directly determined by measuring the first and second moment of the total angular momentum operator, which requires fewer measurements than quantum state tomography \cite{Korbicz2006}.
+Spin-squeezing inequalities have thus been readily applied in experiments \cite{Soerensen2001, Julsgaard2001, Esteve2008, Fadel2021, Dellantonio2017}.
 For example, the original spin-squeezing inequality is introduced in Ref.~\cite{Soerensen2001} to verify entanglement in a Bose-Einstein condensate.

-In this paper, we consider the problem of estimating spin-squeezing parameters from experimental data.
-For this purpose, we discuss the optimal spin-squeezing inequalities of Refs.\,\cite{Toth2007,Toth2009}.
+In this paper we consider the problem of estimating spin-squeezing parameters from experimental data.
+For this purpose we discuss the optimal spin-squeezing inequalities of Refs.\,\cite{Toth2007,Toth2009}.
 As a first approach, we consider an estimator based on the well-known sample mean and sample variance.
 This serves as a benchmark for the second and third approaches, which are formulated in terms of pair correlations.
 The second approach relies on the measurement of all pair correlations and single qubits.
 This in turn can be randomized.
 Instead of looking at all pair correlations and single qubits, the qubit pairs and single qubits are measured randomly.
 The approach to measure the qubits at random follows the methods in Refs.\,\cite{Flammia2011, Dimic2018, Saggio2019}.
-In Ref.\,\cite{Flammia2011}, the fidelity of an $N$-qubit system is estimated.
+In Ref.\,\cite{Flammia2011} the fidelity of an $N$-qubit system is estimated.
 For this purpose, the Pauli measurements are performed at random according to some probability distribution that is determined by the target state.
 The authors show that this approach requires less resources than full tomography.
-Moreover, measurements from a set of two-outcome observables are drawn randomly in Ref.\,\cite{Dimic2018, Saggio2019} to verify entanglement.
+Moreover, measurements from a set of two-outcome observables are drawn randomly in Refs.\,\cite{Dimic2018, Saggio2019} to verify entanglement.